top of page

 2. Manage brand assets and communication guidelines.

-3. Manage external club communications.
+3. Manage external association communications.

 4. Send out newsletter/email callouts.